Board management software (BMS) adoption is crucial for any business strategy.

 Additionally, it’s infrastructural, reducing labor costs and reducing waste.
 Board software increases productivity by minimizing time spent on everyday tasks and eliminates paper waste.
 Who can argue with productivity gains, saved money, and a lower carbon footprint?

 On top of that, it’s informational through the timely distribution of information with fewer errors, these projects close information asymmetries.
 Indeed, Information accuracy and reliability are top of mind for directors.
 It should be easy to make the case that this project bridges an information gap and improves the directors' capability to lead the organization's strategic growth.

 By contributing to your organization’s competitive advantage, it’s easy to make the case that board software equips your directors to consider your long-term strategy better.
 As the stewards of your organization’s strategy, it helps them remain engaged with your organization, collaborate, and contribute with better information at their fingertips.

 In this section, we will discuss the benefits and limitations of board management software.

-When it comes to making a clear business case, not all benefits are created equal.
+When making a clear business case, not all benefits are created equal.
 Here's what should be top of mind when making your case.

 Board software ensures directors are better informed to make smart decisions.
 Streamlined governance tools that improve information reliability.
-When materials are distributed far in advance and directors are invested in reviewing materials on their own terms, meetings become actual collaborative efforts – a place to make important decisions and think about the long-term health of the organization.
+When materials are distributed far in advance and directors are invested in reviewing materials on their own terms, meetings become collaborative efforts – a place to make important decisions and think about the organization's long-term health.

 It proves to stakeholders you take managing environmental, social, and corporate governance (ESG) responsibilities seriously.
 Because of the information improvements, it means directors can vibrantly debate strategy and make decisions focused on the long-term.